linux-system-roles/logging/README.md

 Examples can be found in the existing projects.

-The available outputs are defined in /logging/roles/rsyslog/roles/output_roles/.
+The available outputs are defined in [output_roles](https://github.com/linux-system-roles/logging/tree/master/roles/rsyslog/roles/output_roles/).
-Currently, It supports Elasticsearch output.
+Currently, It supports Elasticsearch, writing to local files, and forwarding to remote rsyslog.
 Additional output will be added.

 Planned Flows: